 - Facilitate businesses access to local, state and federal programs designed to improve their competitiveness

 If you are a business in Summit County and would like to schedule a Business Expansion & Retention visit, please call 435-336-3221 or email Jeffrey B. Jones, AICP to set up an appointment.

-Finance and insurance; wholesale trade; and information services were the leading contributors to the increase in U.S. economic growth in the third quarter of 2016.
-According to gross domestic product (GDP) by industry statistics released by the...
+Finance and insurance; retail trade; and professional, scientific, and technical services were the leading contributors to the increase in U.S. economic growth in the fourth quarter of 2016.
+According to gross domestic product (GDP) by industry...